skymantle-tech/skymantle-mock-data-forge/README.md

 ## Installation

 Currently the package isn't on pypi, however the GitHub repo can be referenced directly in a requirements file.
 For example:
-- `skymantle_mock_data_forge @ git+https://github.com/skymantle-tech/skymantle-mock-data-forge@main`
+- `skymantle_mock_data_forge @ git+https://github.com/skymantle-tech/skymantle-mock-data-forge@v0.3.0`

 ## Usage

 Use the forge factory to manage data to multiple destinations (any combination of DynamoDB tables and S3 buckets).
 An id is used to specify each unique destination.
 The forge factor provides the following functions:

 - `load_data` - will load data across all destinations or the destination of the provided forge ID
-- `get_data` - will return data across all destinations or the data for the provided forge ID
+- `get_data` - will return data across all destinations or the data for the provided forge ID, will only return data created by the forge
 - `add_key` - when new data is created through tests you can provide it's key so that it's included in the `cleanup_data` call
 - `cleanup_data` - will remove data across all destinations or the destination of the provided forge ID